calimero-network/calimero-sdk-js/docs/README.md

 Each example under `examples/*` contains:

-- `src/index.ts` – contract logic
+- `src/index.ts` – service logic
-- `workflows/*.yml` – Merobox scenario that builds nodes, installs the contract, and exercises key paths
+- `workflows/*.yml` – Merobox scenario that builds nodes, installs the service, and exercises key paths

 Refer to the [repository README](../README.md#examples--workflows) for a curated list.